-The electrical panel is the centre of electricity supply in a home or building.
+The electrical panel is the center of electricity supply in a home or building.
 It is called several other names such as the distribution board and breaker panel.
 You can identify the electrical panel as a metal electrical service board, located outside the home, in the garage, or the utility room.
 It is a network of wires and switches.

 Most people are a bit familiar with the electrical panel of their home.
 They recognize it as where you go to switch the power on after tripping the breaker.
 Others may know nothing about the electrical panel and are quick to call on a professional electrician for help.